wangkebin/kbds/README.md

 ```
 SELECT COUNT(*), d.name, d.loc FROM dirs d GROUP BY d.name having COUNT(*) > 2 ORDER BY size DESC;
 ```
+## Performance
+It walked a folder with 173k files and wrote those records into a MySQL DB on a local area network in less than 12 seconds.

 ## Future Features
 ### Auto update